 The American Nuclear Society is recognized as a reliable source for technical information related to nuclear science and technology.
 This bi-annual award was established in 2017 to acknowledge an accurate, innovative, and well-researched science-related media story, or portfolio of stories, readily accessible to the general public.
 It seeks to draw the public’s attention to quality media coverage related to science, technology, engineering and math, including, but not exclusive to, nuclear applications.
-The award seeks out journalists and science writers who demonstrate keen effort to report on the work of professionals in nuclear science and technology fields.
+The Darlene Schmidt Science News Award seeks out journalists and science writers who demonstrate keen effort to report on the work of professionals in nuclear science and technology fields.

 Judges represent a balanced selection of ANS members who have experience as educators, media producers and science professionals, who bring knowledge about the media and scientific quality of written explanations.
-Judges will offer commentary about the winning entry, which will be provided when the honoree receives the award at the ANS Winter Meeting.
+Judges will offer commentary about the winning entry, which will be released when the winner of the award is formally announced at the 2019 ANS Winter Meeting.

 Criteria 1—Creative Engagement: Writer adopts a non-technical tone and tells a creative, engaging story about science, technology, engineering and/or math subjects.